 Back in 2011, Nucleus Research concluded that you earn $5.60 for every dollar spent on CRM.
 That return went up to $8.71 in 2014—an ROI of 771%.

-Now why so many businesses are missing out on such a massive opportunity is anybody’s guess, and probably a topic for another blog.
+Now why so many businesses are missing out on such a massive opportunity is anybody’s guess, especially when you have free CRM software around.
+But that’s probably a topic for another blog.

 For now, we’ll look at what CRM can bring to the table for you.